cchdo/cruise-updates/README.md

 # cruise-updates

-Stores monnthly cruise update data for CCHDO to load onto the cruise_updates page
+Stores monthly cruise update data for CCHDO to load onto the cruise_updates page